troyphillips/Daily-Maze-Solver/README.md

 <b>SCRUM Master</b>
 Troy Phillips

-# Description
+## Description
 Daily Maze is a mind game that will generate a unique maze for a user to solve everyday.

-# Visuals
+## Visuals

-# Contribution
+## Contribution
 This is a school project.
-We appreciate the contributions but, for this project, not allowed to take help form the outside.
-Any suggestion is welcomed!
+We appreciate all contributions but, we are not allowed to accept outside help for this project.
+Any suggestion are welcomed though!

-# Roadmap
+## Roadmap

-# Acknowledgment
+## Acknowledgment

-# Contacts
+## Contacts
-Troy Phillips - dailymazeclemson@gmail.com<br>
+Troy Phillips: dailymazeclemson@gmail.com<br>
 Project Link: https://github.com/troyphillips/Daily-Word-Maze

-# License
+## License
 Distributed under the MIT License.
 See LICENSE.txt for more information.